mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 #### 32:55

 [...]
 And also... here it says, “[these] two aspects are mutually inclusive.”
 Well, temporarily I can say so, like this.
 [The] limits of suffering – limits of phenomena, the limits of knowledge, limits of pleasure, whatever you say – [the] limits of suffering is the beginning of *vastness*, the truth, exactly.
-The limits of suffering is the beginning of vastness or truth or one mind, universe.
+The limits of suffering is the beginning of vastness or truth or one-mind, universe.
 So “limits of the suffering” means if you experience suffering through and through... [sometimes] you cannot cry; sometimes you can burst out laughing. *[He chuckles.]* Okay?
 So the limits of suffering is not suffering, completely not suffering.
 It's something else.
 So maybe laughing.
 And the limits of laughter becomes suffering, crying.
 Like this.
 Because the limits of joy is the beginning of vastness; because the end of the joy is completely extending everywhere, so that is vastness.
 That is called *beginning of the vastness*, so-called *truth*.

 Everyone experiences this.
 For instance, in the 1960s and 70s in San Francisco, lots of things happened.
 I knew a couple of people who were really mental disordered.
 In a sense, one man suffered a lot.
 I don't know if he suffered in appropriate way or not, anyway, he suffered.
 And then several times he was in the hospital, and coming out, or getting in again, always back and forth, back and forth.
 And he seemed to be very sad.
 Very often, he cried.
 But when he was completely disordered, he became laughter.
 Completely he laughed.
 He didn't cry.